Danielle DeLuca, Senior Director of Operations on Influential Women

 02What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to “let go and pour into people.”
+The best career advice I’ve ever received is to “let go” and to “pour into people.”
 Letting go means releasing control over things outside of my influence and not getting weighed down by setbacks or uncertainty, while focusing my energy on what I can improve.
 Pouring into people reminds me that real success is built through investing in others, supporting colleagues, strengthening relationships, and helping teams grow.
 When I lead with that mindset, I find that outcomes improve naturally, collaboration strengthens, and opportunities tend to follow.

 03What advice would you give to young women entering your industry?